Geometric ergodicity of the Random Walk Metropolis with position-dependent proposal covariance: Results in one dimension

+Some of the above schemes are examples of adaptive MCMC, in which a candidate from among a family of Markov kernels $\{P_\theta : \theta \in \Theta\}$ is selected by learning the parameter $\theta \in \Theta$ during the simulation \cite{andrieu2008tutorial}.
+Additional conditions on the adaptation process (i.e. the manner in which $\theta$ is learned) are required to establish ergodicity results for the resulting stochastic processes.
+We consider the decisions on how to learn $\theta$ appropriately to be a separate problem and beyond the scope of the present work, and instead focus attention on establishing geometric ergodicity of the base kernels $P_\theta$ for any fixed $\theta \in \Theta$.
+We note that this is typically a pre-requisite for establishing convergence properties of any adaptive MCMC method \cite{andrieu2008tutorial}.

-\section{Results in One Dimension}
+\section{Results in one dimension}

-Here the specific choice of $G(x)$ is left open, and we instead consider two different general scenarios as $|x| \to \infty$, i) $G^{-1}(x) \to \Sigma$, and ii) $G^{-1}(x) \to \infty$ at some rate.
-In theory there is also the possibility that $G^{-1}(x) \to 0$, though intuitively this would not seem to be a particularly sensible choice as chains would be extremely likely to spend a long time in the tails of a distribution, so we do not consider it.
+Here we consider two different general scenarios as $|x| \to \infty$, i) $G(x)$ is bounded above and below, and ii) $G(x) \to 0$ at some specified rate.
+Of course there is also the possibility that $G(x) \to \infty$, though intuitively this would in chains that spend a long time in the tails of a distribution, so we do not consider it (if $G(x) \to \infty$ then chains will in fact exhibit the \emph{negligible moves} property studied in \cite{livingstone2019kinetic}).

-Three scenarios are considered for the tail behaviour of $\pi(x)$.
-We refer to this density as \emph{log-concave in the tails} if for some $x_0 > 0$ and $a > 0$

-and a similar condition holds in the negative tail.
-If (\ref{eqn:logconcave}) is not satisfied but there is some $\beta \in (0,1)$ such that the above condition can be replaced with $\pi(y)/\pi(x) \leq \exp\{ -a(y^\beta - x^\beta)\}$, then we call the density subexponential (note this is not the standard definition).
-Finally, we call $\pi(x)$ `polynomial-tailed' if $\pi(x) \propto |x|^{-p}$ for large $|x|$ and some $p \geq 1$.
-We also apply asymptotic growth conditions for $G^{-1}(x)$, and without loss of generality assume that these hold for any $x$ larger than the same $x_0$ in absolute value.